mathjax/MathJax-docs/typeset.rst

         to set the math text of the element to `newmath` and typeset.

-    .. describe::  Rerender()
+    .. describe::  Reprocess()

         to remove the output and reproduce it again (for example, if CSS has changed that would alter the spacing of the mathematics).
-Note that the internal representation isn't regenerated; only the output is.

-    .. describe::  Reprocess()

-        to remove the output and then retranslate the input into the internal MathML and rerender the output.

     .. describe:: Remove()

         to remove the output for this math element (but not the original ``<script>`` tag).

-    .. describe:: needsUpdate()

-        to find out if the mathematics has changed so that its output needs to be updated.

     .. describe:: SourceElement()

-        to obtain a reference to the original ``<script>`` object that is associated with this element jax.
+        to obtain a reference to the original ``<script>`` object that is assocaited with this element jax.

 Note that once you have located an element jax, you can keep using it